CFPB Small-Dollar Rule Templates

 When using any of the HTML templates listed below in LoanPro's custom form editor, make sure to paste the HTML text in the source code entry box.
 You can do so by clicking the source code button (a pair of arrow brackets < >) as shown in the screenshot below.

 There are three events that you need to notify borrowers about: the first time that you initiate a withdrawal, an unusual withdrawal, and two consecutive failed payments.
-The also CFPB allows for notices to be sent in short-form as long as they include a link to the full notice.
+The CFPB's regulations allow for notices to be sent in short-form as long as they include a link to the full notice.
 These are referred to as Electronic Short Notices.
 You may want to use these to send a disclosure via a mobile app or text message.
 We will include examples of these with each of the full notices.

 First Payment Withdrawal Notice